 - spare parts, components, tools and accessories specifically or recognisably intended for such goods

-We won’t allow relief on any non-specialised goods imported for subsequent adaptation to make them suitable for use by disabled people.
+We will not allow relief on any non-specialised goods imported for subsequent adaptation to make them suitable for use by disabled people.
 Any specialised adaptation must have been made before the goods are imported into the EU.

 Certain goods, such as printed matter designed for blind or partially sighted people, are free of duty under the Tariff anyway.
 You only need to follow the procedures in this notice if you wish to claim relief on goods liable to a positive rate of duty.